raspberrypilearning/flatgame/en/step_3.md

 ---

-title: Transferring photos using Bluetooth
+title: Transferring images using Bluetooth

 ---

 --- task ---
-1. Turn on Bluetooth: Enable Bluetooth on both the phone or tablet and the computer.
+1. Turn on Bluetooth: Enable Bluetooth on both your phone or tablet and the computer.
 Make the devices discoverable if needed (check Bluetooth settings).
 --- /task ---

 --- task ---